Are Bleeding Gums Normal?

 - Receding gum line

 For patients with chronic illnesses like diabetes, it is especially important that they visit the dentist regularly.
-Diabetic patients routinely deal with inflammation flare-ups and may have poor blood sugar control which can put them at a higher risk of developing gum disease.
+Diabetic patients routinely deal with inflammation flare-ups and may have poor blood sugar control, putting them at a higher risk of developing gum disease.

 Be aware of your risks and schedule a biannual dental visit to our Los Altos dentist office.
 Dr. Schweifler can assess your risks and recommend the appropriate treatment for your smile.

 As a health-centered dental practice, Dr. Schweifler and our team aim to educate our patients on the importance of maintaining excellent oral health.
-Many patients don’t realize that there is a direct link between the mouth and the body, often referred to as the oral-systemic link.
+Many patients don’t realize there is a direct link between the mouth and the body, often called the oral-systemic link.
 Many studies suggest that gum disease and inflammation increase a patient’s risk of diabetes, stroke, heart disease, and arthritis.
 To combat this, addressing inflammation and oral disease may help improve your overall health.

 If you are exhibiting signs of gum disease, it is vital that you undergo a complete oral health examination.
 During your exam, Dr. Schweifler will screen you for gum disease and assess the condition of your oral cavity.
 He will create a customized gum disease treatment plan that is designed to eliminate infected gum tissue, repair damage, and reduce your risk for reinfection.

 It’s one thing to simply just control the disease, but it is another thing to equip you with the tools you need to achieve optimal oral health.
-Our goal is to educate our patients on improving their dental health and become active partners in their recovery.
+We aim to educate our patients on improving their dental health and become active partners in their recovery.